iasiimwe/ukb_bfz/README.md

-# ukb_bfz
-Genome-wide SNP-thiazide interactions for thiazide-associated electrolyte disorders in the UK Biobank.
+## Genome-wide SNP-thiazide interactions for thiazide-associated electrolyte disorders in the UK Biobank.

-# UK Biobank data
+### UK Biobank data
 Details on accessing UK Biobank data are available at https://biobank.ctsu.ox.ac.uk/~bbdatan/Accessing_UKB_data_v2.3.pdf.
 Validating, decrypting and converting the downloaded UK Biobank file needs to be done using command line instructions in a command prompt in Windows or a terminal window in Linux.
 The main steps include:
 1. Download the helper programs/file handlers (e.g. ukbmd5, ukbconv, ukbunpack) and the miscellaneous utility 'encoding.ukb' from https://biobank.ndph.ox.ac.uk/ukb/download.cgi and change the file handler permissions (e.g. using **chmod 755**).
 2. Download the encrypted dataset (e.g. ukb12345.enc) through the UK Biobank Access Management System.